 - Their partners don’t recognize their ADHD-related challenges.
 They might blame other factors (including everyone around them, childhood, etc.) or simply not perceive the issues.
 Instead, they “deny and minimize”—and sometimes deflect blame, too.

 - ADHD key traits such as disorganization and poor initiation can make it really hard to “get off the dime” to seek, select, and follow through with an evaluation and solutions.

 This is off-the-chart complexity.
 No “tips and tricks” are going to break the logjam.
 A solid ADHD education.
 Getting validation for your perceptions.
 That’s all very important.
 But so is one thing largely not acknowledged by mainstream mental health workers: The best treatment results often come from teamwork with a spouse or other loved one.

-This is a chapter-by-chapter discussion of my first book, Is It You, Me, or Adult A.D.D.?
+What is this virtual discussion group?
+It is a chapter-by-chapter essay based on reading my first book, Is It You, Me, or Adult A.D.D.?

 Taylor J., a wife and mother of four children, has late-diagnosis ADHD.
 So does her husband.
 This is a dual-ADHD marriage.
 With several children diagnosed as well.
 I asked her to write these essays for two main reasons:

 - Her situation demonstrates that an ADHD-challenged marriage isn’t an issue of ADHD vs. Non-ADHD.
 (In 20 years, I’ve never used that adjective.)